fuse-compound/awesome-fuse/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-- Additions should be added to the bottom of the relevant category.
 - Check your spelling and grammar.
 - Keep descriptions short and simple, but descriptive.
 - Make an individual pull request for each suggestion.